codatio/codat-docs/docs/using-the-api/managing-companies.md

 The name of the company helps you identify the company in the Codat Portal and doesn't have to be unique.
 Make sure to [avoid forbidden characters](/core-concepts/companies).
 :::

-### Adding metadata to a company
+### Add metadata to a company

 You can enrich a company profile with additional information using the `tags` object.
-These tags provide flexible ways to store metadata such as foreign key associations, operational regions, or specific details about the financial services requested by the company.
+These tags provide flexible ways to store metadata.

+For example, you can set foreign key associations, define operational regions, or record specific details about the financial services  a company has requested.

-Each company can have up to 10 tags.
-Tags can be applied either using the [Create company](/platform-api#/operations/create-company) endpoint or when updating the company via the [Update company](/platform-api#/operations/update-company) endpoint.
+Each company can have up to 10 tags that you can add using the [Create company](/platform-api#/operations/create-company) endpoint or when updating the company via the [Update company](/platform-api#/operations/update-company) endpoint.

 :::tip Use tags with webhooks

 You can use the `tags` object to filter companies to specific webhook consumers.
-To learn more, see [here](/using-the-api/webhooks/create-consumer#filter-webhooks-by-company-tags).
+To learn more, see [Filter webhooks by company tags](/using-the-api/webhooks/create-consumer#filter-webhooks-by-company-tags).

 :::